Vigneshwaran082/java_mini_projects/README.md

-Java mini projects for students
+Java mini projects for students conatins

 	1.)Book Inventory application with the following features:
 			=>Display books in the inventory.
 [On first load , books are loaded from properties file] =>Add new books to the inventory